Creatine for more muscle strength and performance

-Creatine is contained in various foods, but is also synthesized by the human body itself.
+Creatine is contained in various foods, but is also synthesised by the human body itself.
 Around 1 to 2 g are produced in the liver every day.
 The pancreas and kidneys are also able to produce creatine.

 Guanidino acetate is a prerequisite for creatine synthesis in the body.
 Guanidinoacetic acid is formed by guanylation of the amino acid glycine and subsequent methylation in creatine.
 The amino acids arginine and methionine also play a role in the production of the substance.

 The creatine enters the blood via the liver or the other producing organs and is transported to the target organs via the blood vessels.
 The skeletal muscles and the heart muscle especially require creatine.
-The target organs also include the brain, nerves and retina in the eye.
+The target organs also include the brain, nerves, and retina in the eye.

 Creatine - Chemical properties

 Although the body needs different amino acids for creatine synthesis, creatine itself is not assigned to the amino acids.
 It is rather a guanidinium compound with an empirical formula C4H9N3O2.
-This is characterized by a central carbon atom that is linked to 3 nitrogen atoms.
+This is characterised by a central carbon atom that is linked to 3 nitrogen atoms.

 Creatine effect and function